discover

 mpe Per-Note Control

-Each note played can have a different pitch, press and aftertouch MPE value.
-Each note has its own MIDI channel, allowing much more expression for the player.
+Each note played can have a different pressure, timbre, and pitch bend value.
+Each note is granted its own MIDI channel, allowing much more expression for the player.

 midi Global Control

-All notes played on a single channel share the same control data.
-Pitch, velocity, and aftertouch apply to all notes without differences.
+All notes of a sound share a single channel and the same control data.
+Pitch and timbre changes apply to all notes without differences; only the note velocity is individual.

 mpe Augmented dynamics

-Your fingers can modulate each note separately with gestures, speed and pressure.
+Your fingers can modulate each note’s intensity and timbre separately and continuously with intuitive gestures.

 midi Limited dynamics